 NUU Mobile launched in 2012 but is still a relatively small player as well on the global scene.
 Also, NUU Mobile is American-Chinese, so…

-Essentially, the last American phone brand standing tall and blazing in glory is Apple.
-The iPhone is America’s last lone pride in the smartphone world.
+Essentially, the last American phone brands standing tall and blazing in glory are Apple and Google.
+These two companies are America’s last standing pride in the smartphone world.

 BlackBerry Mobile (formerly Research In Motion) was Canadian.
 As a North American brand, it has some American DNA and was greatly loved by Americans.
 BlackBerry devices were once the toast of the smartphone world, but the company began to lose ground too.